Board of Directors

 Pamela P. Palmer, MD, PhD

 Dr. Palmer has served as a director on the AcelRx board and the Company’s chief medical officer since she co-founded the company in July 2005.
 Dr. Palmer gained extensive experience in the treatment of pain during her tenure as the director of the UCSF Pain Center for Advanced Research and Education (PainCARE) from 2005 to 2009, during which time the American Pain Society named the UCSF Pain Management Center and PainCARE jointly as one of only six centers of excellence nationwide.
 Prior to PainCARE, from 1999 to 2005, she was medical director of the UCSF Pain Management Center, which uses a comprehensive and multidisciplinary approach to treat patients with various stages and types of complex acute and chronic pain.
 From 1996 to 1999, Dr. Palmer worked as a faculty member at UCSF, where she conducted research on basic science mechanisms of pain transmission in her NIH-funded laboratory.
-In 1994 she co-founded Omeros Corporation, a biopharmaceutical company developing small-molecule and protein therapeutics aimed at improving pain management and clinical outcomes of patients undergoing a wide range of surgical and medical procedures.
-Dr. Palmer remains a consultant to Omeros.
+Dr. Palmer has previously been a consultant to Omeros Corporation, a biopharmaceutical company developing small-molecule and protein therapeutics aimed at improving pain management and clinical outcomes of patients undergoing a wide range of surgical and medical procedures she co-founded in 1994.
 Dr. Palmer received a medical degree and a doctorate in neuroscience at Stanford University, and continued on to the University of California, San Francisco for her anesthesia residency.
 She has an undergraduate degree in electrical engineering.
 Dr. Palmer is certified in anesthesiology and pain medicine by the American Board of Anesthesiology.

 Howard B. Rosen

 Mr. Wan has served as a director on the AcelRx board since August 2006.
 Mr. Wan is a founding managing director of Causeway Media Partners.
-He is also a founding general partner of Three Arch Partners.
+Prior to Causeway, he was a founding general partner of Three Arch Partners, a venture capital firm.
 Prior to co-founding Three Arch Partners in 1993, Mr. Wan was a general partner at Brentwood Associates, a private equity firm.
 Mr. Wan holds a Bachelor of Science in engineering and a Bachelor of Arts in economics from Yale University and a Master of Business Administration from the Stanford Graduate School of Business.